cbaughaxway/axway-open-docs/content/en/docs/apim_reference/general_settings.md

 {
 "title": "General settings in Policy Studio", "linkTitle": "General settings",
-  "weight": "06",
+"weight":"70",
 "date": "2019-10-18",
 "description": "Set global configuration settings in Policy Studio to optimize the behavior of API Gateway for your environment."
 }

 To configure these settings, in the Policy Studio tree, select the **Server Settings** node, and click **General**.
 To confirm updates to these settings, click **Apply changes** at the bottom right of the screen.